 Injuries sustained by survivors of head-on collisions are among the most serious on the road.
 They can include amputation, paralysis, coma, concussion, permanent loss of one or more senses (e.g., sight or smell), burns, lacerations, and blunt force trauma.

-The negligent driver who caused these extensive injuries may be forced to pay for victims’ damages, such as:
+All head-on collisions claims are different, but the negligent driver who caused the accident may be forced to pay for a victim’s damages, such as:

 - Medical bills